 Check each pulley by slowly spinning the pulley by hand.
 When you feel resistance, feel a wobble, or hear a noise coming from the bearing, the bearing is bad.
 The pulley must be replaced.

-5. Insufficient Belt Tension on a Spartan Zero Turn
+5. Insufficient Belt Tension

 Your Spartan has a tensioner bracket and spring on the mower deck to keep proper tension on the deck belt so it doesn’t come off the pulleys and fall off your deck.